HMS Cumberland (57): In the Far East

 She was then transferred to the Far East, as part of 4th Cruiser Squadron Eastern Fleet.
 In September, she carried out raids on Northern Sumatra.
 During this period, Cumberland won the battle honours Sabang 1944 and Burma 1945.
-On 7 February 1945, Cumberland was back in Simonstown to have her rudder removed.
+On 7 February 1945, Cumberland was back in Simonstown to have her rudder repaired.

-Postwar
+Post-war activity

-She returned to the United Kingdom on 12 November 1945 and transported troops until June 1946, when she was placed in reserve until 1949.
+Cumberland returned to the United Kingdom on 12 November 1945 and transported troops until June 1946, when she was placed in reserve until 1949.
 She was then refitted at Devonport (1949–1951) for further service as a gunnery trials ship.
 She lost her 8-inch turrets, and for a few years had a prototype dual 6-inch automatic turret (testing the concept for later installation in the then building Tiger-class cruisers) in 'B' position, and a prototype automatic dual 3-inch turret (also slated for the Tigers) in 'X' position.
 For the 1956 film The Battle of the River Plate, Cumberland played herself, arriving with unexpected speed from the Falklands after the battle, to replace the damaged HMS Exeter.
 Although she was without her 8-inch gun turrets at this time and was refitted with lattice masts, she is very recognisable as the last of the three-funnelled heavy cruisers to remain in service.
 (In the final scenes, HMS Jamaica represented Cumberland as one of the British trio patrolling off Montevideo).

 Between 1955 and 1956, HMS Cumberland was fitted with a number of trial anti-A-bomb and anti-H-bomb defences.
 Her first voyage in this configuration was delayed after some "defects" were found in her engine room, which were not explained as normal mechanical faults.
 In April 1956, having set sail on another secret test mission, she returned to port within 36 hours, following another unexplained "defect" in her main gearbox.
 Sabotage was suspected.

 HMS Cumberland finally paid off in 1958, arriving at Cashmore's, Newport, on 3 November 1958 for scrapping.